Fat Freezing vs Liposuction

 Which treatment works faster?

-Liposuction provides immediate results, while fat freezing takes 2-3 months to show full results.
+Liposuction typically produces visible changes sooner than non-surgical options, while fat freezing takes 2-3 months to show full results.
 Consider whether you prefer quick, dramatic change or gradual, natural improvement.

 Are the results natural-looking?